-A coroner’s inquest determined that hospital food contributed to a 13-year-old’s death in Australia in October 2015.
-Louis Tate stayed overnight at Frankston Hospital in Melbourne because of an asthma attack, and his mother informed staff of his allergies to milk, egg and nuts and instructed them to serve her son only a safe cereal with soy milk.
+A coroner’s inquest has determined that hospital food contributed to a 13-year-old’s death in Australia in October 2015.
+Louis Tate stayed overnight at Frankston Hospital in Melbourne because of an asthma attack.
+His mother informed staff of his allergies to milk, egg and nuts, and had instructed them to serve her son only a safe cereal with soy milk.

-TV station 7 News Melbourne reports that Louis’s grieving parents are now calling for a Senate inquiry into health-care food safety rules.
+TV station 7 News Melbourne reported that Louis’s grieving parents were calling for a Senate inquiry into health-care food safety rules.

 Since Louis’ death, the Melbourne hospital has introduced computer software to track allergies and other conditions.
 The Australian state of Victoria’s health department now also requires hospitals to report cases of anaphylaxis.

 At the time of the inquest in December 2017, the boy’s father Simon Tate told reporters: “We strongly believe Louis’s death never should have happened.
 He was in a hospital where he should have been safe.”

 Food Allergies and U.S. Hospitals: Lack of Training and Reliable Systems